 Fermented pollock roe, Mentaiko in Japanese and Myeongnanjeot in Korean, is a common ingredient in both countries.
 Growing up, I was not a fan of fermented pollock roe but was told that it was good for me.
-According to Google AI, my Mom did not lie.
-They are packed with Omega-3 fatty acids and Vitamins E, B1, B2, A. They also have roe phospholipid, which benefits brain cognition and mental health.
+According to Gemini, my Mom did not lie.
+It is packed with Omega-3 fatty acids and Vitamins E, B1, B2, and A. It also contains roe phospholipids, which benefit brain cognition and mental health.

 My curiosity turned out to be a blessing since I fell for Mentaiko Pasta's layered flavors of sharp savoriness and buttery creaminess.
-The saltiness from the fermented pollock roe enhanced the spaghetti while the cream sauce curved to balance the pasta dish.
+The saltiness from the fermented pollock roe enhanced the spaghetti, while the cream sauce curved into it, balancing the dish.
 It was so good that I had to have my own recipe.

 While the pasta dish delivers complex flavors, Pollock Roe Pasta is a simple dish to make.
 Where to find fermented pollock roe?
-They are readily available at Japanese and Korean grocery stores, and this delicious recipe was made with Myeongnanjeot.
+It is readily available at Japanese and Korean grocery stores, and this delicious recipe was made with Myeongnanjeot.

 INGREDIENTS